Qualitative vs Quantitative Research: Which to Use?

 The Best Times for Quantitative Research

-Quantitative research is conclusive in its purpose, as it tries to quantify a problem and understand how prevalent it is by looking for projectable results to a larger population.
+Quantitative research is conclusive in its purpose.
+It tries to quantify a problem and understand how prevalent it is.
+It looks for projectable results to a larger population.

 For this type of study we collect data through: